ajitsingh98/Data-Science-Interview-Questions-Answers/probability.md

 ---

-3. Define variance and co-variance.
+Q. Define variance and co-variance.
 What is the difference between them?

 <details><summary><b>Answer</b></summary>